publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= UNRELEASED =

+* CHANGED: Stick the library woocommerce/action-scheduler on version 3.7.0, so we don't force WP min to 6.2;

 = [3.1.5] - 14 Dec, 2023 =

 * FIXED: Fix array_map(): Argument must be of type array, string given, #606;